Dividend ETFs

 DIVO (DIVO — Amplify CWP Enhanced Dividend Income ETF)

 DIVO collects option premiums to generate monthly income, making it suitable for investors prioritizing current cash flow over long-term capital appreciation.
+It's the "bond proxy" play for equity investors who want more yield than Treasuries but less risk than pure stocks.

 This content is for informational and educational purposes only and is not personalized investment advice.